+- (a) Manchu political and economic structures.

 - (b) Gentry and peasantry.

-- (c) Confucian value system.
+- (e) Confucian value system.

 - (d) European interests.

-- 2. Imperialism and China:
+2. Imperialism and China:

-- (a) The Opium Wars, causes and consequences.

-- (b) Unequal Treaty System: rise of informal empire.

-- (c) Characteristics of semi-colonial exploitation.
+- (a) The Opium Wars, causes and consequences. - (b) Unequal Treaty System : rise of informal empire. - (c) Character istics of semi-colonial exploitation.

-- 3. Popular movements:
+3. Popular movements:

-- (a) Secret Societies.

-- (b) Taping movement.
+- (a) Secret Societies. - (b) Taiping movement.

-- 4. Reform Movements;
+- 4. Reform Movements:

 - (a) Self-strengthening movement.

 - (b) Hundred Days Reforms, 1898.

 - 5. Boxer uprising and the concerted imperialist assault.

 - 6. Revolution of 1911; decline of the Manchu dynasty; 1911 revolution; role of various classes; significance of the revolution.

 - 7. War Lordism in China, Yuan Shi Kai.

 - 8. National and cultural movements:

 - (a) Growth and consequence of foreign investments in China.

-- (b) The May Fourth Movement
+- (b) The May Fourth Movement.

 - (c) Sun Yat-sen, his three principles and politics.

 - (d) Political origin and role of Kuomintang.

 - (e) Rise of new classes.

-9. Communist Movement in China:
+- 9. Communist Movement in China:

-Political line of the Communist Party of China, 1921-27; foundation of the CPC; relations with Comintern and the United Front experience: CPC during the Kiami-Soviet period; debates over alternative revolutionary strategies: GPC and the anti-Japanese war: ideology and strategy of the Chinese Revolution.
+Political line of the Communist Party of China, 1921-27; foundation of the CPC; relations with Comintern and the United Front experience: CPC during the Kiami-Soviet period; debates over alternative revolutionary strategies: CPC and the anti-Japanese war: ideology and strategy of the Chinese Revolution.